denialromeo/borders-quiz/README.md

     * C. Germany
     * D. Iraq

-Personally, I always get flustered when I think about the world's countries (Eastern Europe and Central Africa especially) and what's where in the U.S. east of Arizona, so this will be a great tool to help me practice.
+I always get flustered when I think about the world's countries (Eastern Europe and Central Africa especially) and what's where in the U.S. east of Arizona, so this is a fun tool to help me practice.

-This will first take shape as a simple command-line prototype, but will hopefully end up a web application.
+This is presently a simple command-line prototype, but will hopefully end up a web application.

-To get up and going with the project in its current state, open your command prompt and run -
+To get up and going with the project, open your command prompt and run -

 ```
 git clone https://github.com/danielm00re/borders-quiz.git